valegiunchiglia/Biomedical_Research_DS_stream/README.md

 # Set-up
 The workshops will require you to use both R and Python.
 In order to be able to successfully run the workshops you will need to complete the following steps:
-1. Install python and Anaconda - you can follow the instructions here
+1. Install python and Anaconda - you can follow the instructions [here](https://github.com/valegiunchiglia/Biomedical_Research_DS_stream/blob/main/Set-up/MAC-Setup-Python.md) if you have a MAC and [here](https://github.com/valegiunchiglia/Biomedical_Research_DS_stream/blob/main/Set-up/Windows-Setup-Python.md) if you have a Windows.
-2. Install R and RStydio - you can follow this video [tutorial](https://www.youtube.com/watch?v=t3p6w6O283I)
+2. Install R and RStudio - you can follow this video [tutorial](https://www.youtube.com/watch?v=t3p6w6O283I)

 # Schedule
 | Date | Topic |